WHAT HAPPENS NOW?

 In felony cases, you have the right to a preliminary hearing where a judge determines if there is enough evidence to hold you for trial.
 Unless you give up this right, this hearing must be held within 10 court (business) days after your first court appearance.
 After the hearing, the judge may decide to dismiss some or all of the charges.
 If the judge finds enough evidence to hold you for trial, a future court date will be set to enter a plea to the charges and to set a trial date.

 A settlement conference is a court date before trial to determine if the case can be settled or resolved.
 This conference may involve intense negotiations.
 Your lawyer will inform you of any offers made to settle your case.

 The first step in a trial is picking the jury.
 After the jury is chosen, attorneys give opening statements that outline their respective cases.
 First, the prosecution presents its witnesses and evidence.
 Then, the defense presents its witnesses and evidence.
 The attorneys then give closing arguments and the judge tells the jury the law.
 Finally, the jurors go to a private room where they deliberate and decide on a verdict.
 If the jurors cannot agree on a verdict, then there is a mistrial and the district attorney could file the charges again.
 A trial may last a few days or months, depending on the type of case.

 Step 7: Appeal and Clearing Your Record

 If you are convicted of a crime, you might be able to appeal your conviction.
-The Santa Cruz Public Defender’s Office also collaborates with the Watsonville Law Center to provide expungement clinics and help clear your record for employment purposes.
+The Santa Cruz County Public Defender’s Office also collaborates with the Watsonville Law Center to provide expungement clinics and help clear your record for employment purposes.
 To learn more about these services, call the Watsonville Law Center at (831) 7222845.